 Oysters from Rhode Island Harvester Recalled Following Vibrio Outbreak

-The Rhode Island Department of Health (RIDOH) is letting consumers know that Rocky Rhode Oysters Co., LLC, doing business as Walrus and Carpenter Oysters, is recalling all oysters harvested from the Walrus & Carpenter Oysters, LLC Farm with harvest dates of 7/28/2023 until 8/19/2023.
-This product is being recalled due to a potential link of the harvest area being to a Vibrio parahaemolyticus outbreak investigation.
+RHODE ISLAND, August 22 - The Rhode Island Department of Health (RIDOH) is letting consumers know that Rocky Rhode Oysters Co., LLC, doing business as Walrus and Carpenter Oysters, is recalling all oysters harvested from the Walrus & Carpenter Oysters, LLC Farm with harvest dates of 7/28/2023 until 8/19/2023.
+This product is being recalled due to a potential link of the harvest area to a Vibrio parahaemolyticus outbreak investigation.
 RIDOH is working closely with partners on the investigation.

 Only the Walrus & Carpenter Oysters, LLC Farm, in the Dutch Harbor area of harvest area 7B in Rhode Island is impacted.
 (The other lease areas in harvest area 7B are not impacted.)
 Oysters from this lease may be listed on the shellfish tags as B2015-09-105.
 The Rhode Island Department of Environmental Management (DEM) closed this area for harvesting on August 19, 2023.